 Learning disabilities affect how a child understands, processes, and responds to new information.
 Not only do they interfere with school and learning, but they can also contribute to emotional problems.
 However, having a learning disability doesn't mean that your child can't do well in life.

 In order to help your child, it's important to understand the signs and symptoms of a learning disability, identify your child's strengths and weaknesses, and promote self-confidence.
-Learning disabilities may also be accompanied by other disorders including ADD/ADHD, so it's very important to get a thorough assessment and accurate diagnosis.
+By better understanding your child's learning disabilities, you can help him or her succeed in school and in life.